 Pallets are platforms used for storage and transportation of goods.
-Pallets are available in various sizes and materials to serve many applications.
+They are available in various sizes and materials to serve many applications.
+Custom applications for pallets include 55-gallon drum, tapered drum, export, display, and dairy.
 Common pallet sizes range anywhere from 20” x 28” up to 48” x 72”.
 Common metric sizes are 800mm x 1200mm and 1000mm x 1200mm.

 Pallets have two configurations for jack entry: two-way entry and four-way entry.

 - Two-way entry pallets allow the pallet jack to enter from two parallel sides.

 - Four-way entry pallets allow the pallet jack to enter from all four sides.